bosinupebi/bosinupebi/README.md

 - 👋 Hi, I’m @bosinupebi
 - 👀 I’m interested in Data Science and Development operations
-- 🌱 I’m currently learning Testing Automation in C# and Selenium
+- 🌱 Automating enterprise front ends with c# and selenium
+- Automating enterprise API tests
 - I'm currently learning Dapp development
-- 💞️ I’m looking to collaborate on Democratizing data science/analysis
+- I’m looking to collaborate on Democratizing data science/analysis
 - Running an Ethereum Classic Node in the wild